-Nowhere else will you find complete diagnostic testing at your convenience.
+Nowhere else will you find as integrated an approach to complete diagnostic testing.

 Cardiac Stress Test

 This test detects heart and blood pressure problems and helps the physician evaluate the safety and efficiency of your exercise program.
 Consider taking it if you are starting an exercise program, need to find a personal target heart rate, have a family history of heart disease or are over 50.
 Performed by a preventive medicine physician and includes a cardiac-risk history, a heart exam and physician’s recommendations.